open-power/snap/README.md

 # Getting started

-## Generating the Bitstream
+## Simulating the design and generating the bitstream

-The resources for generating an FPGA image using the SNAP framework are located in the [hardware](hardware) subdirectory of this repository.
+The resources for generating a simulation model and an FPGA image using the SNAP framework are located in the [hardware](hardware) subdirectory of this repository.
 For information on how to use them please refer to the documentation in the

 * [README.md](hardware/README.md)

 file within that directory.

-## Flashing the Bitstream
+## Flashing the bitstream

 The tools flash the card bitstream are available on github:
 * https://github.com/ibm-capi/capi-utils